Louis Vuitton 200 Trunks Exhibit at the Barney's Reimagined Building

 Louis Vuitton Trunk, Red Stripes, circa 1872

-Vuitton’s innovation set the brand apart with his iconic fabrics and craftsmanship.
+Vuitton’s innovation set the brand apart with its iconic fabrics and craftsmanship.
 How?
 First, a red stripe canvas in the 1870s.
-Then a graphic Damier checks motif in 1888.
-And finally, under his son George, the legendary monogram was in 1896.
+Then, Damier created a graphic that checks the motif in 1888.
+Finally, under his son George, the legendary monogram was in 1896.

 Vintage photo of Louis Vuitton Team